A buyer’s guide to STI tests

 - A negative result means there is no sign of HIV in your body.

-This test probably won’t pick up on the virus if you’ve been exposed to it in the last four weeks.
-You can still take a test within this time, but if it comes up as negative, it’s a good idea to take another test once the four weeks have passed.
+This test probably won’t pick up on the virus if you’ve been exposed to it in the last 45 days.
+You can still take a test within this time, but if it comes up as negative, it’s a good idea to take another test once the 45 days have passed.